EthanThatOneKid/Random_Dancer/README.md

 ### Installation 👨‍💻

-The easiest way to play this game is to download this repository as a ZIP file and copy the contents into a safe place on your computer.
+The easiest way to play this game is to download this [repository as a ZIP file][repo_dl] and copy the contents into a safe place on your computer.

 ### Usage 🎷